-- If the signal is valid and is strengthening, while the market is moving against the prediction, be careful, and do not add to the position.
-It’s either a longer-term signal, and the market will turn around somewhat later, or it’s a failure due to change in the fundamental conditions.
-This is demonstrated in the short signal on cocoa where the market moved higher despite the strong prediction:
+- If the signal is valid and is strengthening, while the market is moving against the prediction, be careful and do not add to the position.
+It’s either a longer-term signal, and the market will turn around somewhat later, or it’s a failure due to changes in fundamental conditions.
+This is demonstrated in the short signal on cocoa, where the market moved higher despite the strong prediction:

 - If the signal is valid and is strengthening while the market is moving in agreement with the prediction, it’s allowed to increase the position.
 A fine example is the following bear spread in soybean oil:

 - If a new signal emerges, which is valid and opposite to the current position, it’s an argument for closing the position.
 If the signal is not valid, it’s just an important warning sign.

 When will the commodity start moving in the predicted direction, and for how long?